It’s the most wonderful time of the year again!

 Instead of buying a material present, you can also gift a nice experience, like a dinner at a restaurant, a pass to a local museum, or a pottery class.

-Subscriptions they like or consumables products, like coffee or chocolates, are two other presents that will be enjoyed by most people.
+Subscriptions or consumables products, like coffee or chocolates, are two other presents that will be enjoyed by most people.

 You can read more about my top minimalist gift ideas here.

-Almost all the wrapping paper you can find at the store is made of non-recyclable plastic.
+Almost all the wrapping paper you can find at the store is made of non-recyclable materials.

 It means that once the present is opened, a whole sheet of plastic ends up in the bin.